 A. Special business pertaining to by-laws may be conducted by the President by correspondence.
 Such correspondence shall delineate the question(s) in such a manner that a “yes” or “no” will indicate the choice.

-B. The question of the special business will be mailed via certified mail to all board members with a thirty day suspense on replies.
+B. The question of the special business meeting may be mailed via certified mail, or sent via electronic mail (Return Receipt Requested) to all board members with a thirty day suspense on replies.

 C. A majority vote of the total board of directors will decide the question.

 D. Correspondence votes on a special business matter will become ASSA official records and will be presented at the next duly constituted board meeting for canvass.